Supernova constraints on lepton flavor violating ALPs: SN Model

 This is known as the supernova cooling limit.
 If the couplings between ALPs and SM particles are weak, ALPs can free-stream in the SN, and their luminosity can be computed via simple volume integrations, neglecting reabsorption effects.
 However, if the couplings are strong, ALPs may be rapidly reabsorbed inside the SN core, significantly altering their escape and resulting luminosity.

-The SN cooling limits on LFV-ALPs have been studied for the muon decay process \cite{Calibbi:2020jvd} and for the axion bremsstrahlung process \cite{Zhang:2023vva}.
-Here, we further consider the $e$-$\mu$ coalescence process for ALP production.
-Thus, we consider the following three processes: (i) muon decay, (ii) axion bremsstrahlung, and (iii) $e$-$\mu$ coalescence.
-The Feynman diagrams of the three processes are shown in Fig.~(\ref{fig:feynman}).
-We find that the $e$-$\mu$ coalescence process, which was neglected in Refs.~\cite{Calibbi:2020jvd,Zhang:2023vva}, leads to new constraints on LFV-ALPs in the mass range of $(115,280)$ MeV.
+The SN cooling limits on LFV-ALPs have been studied for the muon decay process \cite{Calibbi:2020jvd} and for the lepton bremsstrahlung process \cite{Zhang:2023vva}.
+Here, we further consider the $e$-$\mu$ coalescence process and the semi-Compton process for ALP production.
+Thus, we consider the following four processes: (i) muon decay, (ii) lepton bremsstrahlung, (iii) $e$-$\mu$ coalescence, and (iv) semi-Compton.
+The Feynman diagrams of the four processes are shown in Fig.~(\ref{fig:feynman}).
+We find that the $e$-$\mu$ coalescence and the semi-Compton processes, which were neglected in Refs.~\cite{Calibbi:2020jvd,Zhang:2023vva}, lead to new constraints on LFV-ALPs in the mass range of $(105,280)$ MeV.

 To compute the SN cooling limit, we compute the ALP luminosity at the gain radius $R_g$ \cite{Caputo:2022rca} \cite{Caputo:2022mah}:

 where $E_a$ is the ALP energy, $n_a$ is the ALP number density, $\tau_a$ is the optical depth, $\langle e^{-\tau_a(R_g,E_a,r)}\rangle$ accounts for the absorption of the ALP, ${\rm lapse}(r)$ is the lapse factor accounting for the gravitational redshift effects, $v_r$ is the radial velocity of the emitting medium, and $m_a' = m_a/{\rm lapse(r)}$.
 In our analysis we neglect $v_r$, since $|v_r|\ll 1$ \cite{Caputo:2022mah}.
 We note that the absorption effects of ALPs were neglected in previous studies on SN cooling constraints on LFV-ALPs \cite{Calibbi:2020jvd,Zhang:2023vva}.
 However, we find that the absorption effects, which are properly taken into account in Eq.~\eqref{eq:lum-obs}, play a significant role in the ALP luminosity.
 We also note that $L_a$ computed via Eq.~\eqref{eq:lum-obs} can be directly compared to the neutrino luminosity at infinity, as the gravitational redshift effects have been taken into account.
 We refer to ${d^2n_a}/{dt dE_a}$, the number of ALPs produced per unit volume per unit time per unit energy, as ``the ALP production rate'' hereafter.
 In our analysis we use $R_g=21.0$ km, which is the gain radius at 1 second postbounce in Ref.~\cite{garching-profile}.